vsyordanov/LandslidesSurvey/README.md

 ##### Add satellite-based landslide detection

 Apply state of the art remote sensing techniques for landslide detection.
+Where the aim is to use only free and publicly available satellite products.
+Specifically, the products from ESA’s mission Copernicus Sentinel satellites, where Sentinel 1 A/B provides SAR images and Sentinel 2 A/B multispectral optical images.
+Except the availability of the datasets, the other important advantage from the mission is the short revisit time between two acquisitions, for both of the constellations.

 A new entry from the application will activate background server-based processing using optical and radar satellite images for the current location.

 -	A comparison with local landslide inventory (if available) will be performed for preliminary confirmation whether the entry is new or existing.
 If new, the server will return a message to the user asking for additional photos of the landslide.
 - Change detection methodologies will be implemented: differences in products derived from optical satellite images (e.g. NDVI) and radar satellite images (e.g. Land cover).
-- Implementing coherence change detection based on radar satellite data and machine learning techniques for landslide detection.
+- Implementing change detection based on radar satellite data using coherence change detection algorithm or unsupervised deep learning techniques.
-- Final comparison between the user entry and EO derived product will be performed, notifying the user and applying a note to the entry, with the consistency of all observations.
+- Final coherence comparison between the user entry and EO derived product will be performed.
+Again, the user will be notified with the result.
+Finally, the entry will be recorded into the database and it will have an assigned score according to a predefined ranking system.
+The purpose of the score would be to alert a future user of the database, for the confidence level of the entry

 ##### Implement susceptibility mapping